Discipline is nothing more than teaching our kids how to behave and manage their emotions. Read these 7 effective ways to discipline children.

 6. Apply natural consequences

-Did she not listen when you told her to be more careful with her building blocks?
+Did your child not listen when you told her to be more careful with her building blocks?
 A crumbled structure will send the message stronger than anything you can say.
 Does she refuse to clean up her toys?
 She’ll be sure to remember when she can’t find her beloved stuffed animal.

 Is she taking too long to put on her shoes?
 Instead of nagging, cut her park outing short—a natural consequence to her choices about not being speedy enough.